We have a variety of opportunities for you to get involved here at St. John's Lutheran Church.

 + Church Council

-Worship and Music: (Contact, Jane Christianson) Worship is the center of our community life...on Sunday Mornings and special annual services.
+Worship and Music: Worship is the center of our community life...on Sunday Mornings and for special services.
 This team plans for worship.
 There are many opportunities for service including: assistants for worship, music, altar guild, singing, reading, and serving communion.
 Shared Fellowship Meals — At least one Sunday every month, St. John's gathers after worship for food and fellowship.
 All are invited.
 Themes often follow the liturgical church year, as well as other holidays.
 This team coordinates the schedule, but many cooks and clearers make it easier and more fun.

 President: Warren Fox